hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ### Where should OGE packages be installed?

-The binaries, libraries, applications, scripts and documentation for Open Grid Engine are typically installed in a directory hierarchy located below an installation directory (e.g. */opt/oge*).
+The binaries, libraries, applications, scripts and documentation for xxQS_NAMExx are typically installed in a directory hierarchy located below an installation directory (e.g. */opt/oge*).

 This installation directory can be on a shared network filesystem or on each participating host in the cluster